MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/monitor.md

 The **Runtime logs** tab enables you to check the detailed logs that occur in the eventstream engine.
 Runtime logs have three severity levels: warning, error, and information.

-To view the runtime logs for Azure event hub source, lakehouse destination and KQL database destination(Event processing before ingestion mode):
+To view the runtime logs for Azure event hub source, lakehouse destination and KQL database destination ('Event processing before ingestion' mode):

 1. Select the Azure event hub source, lakehouse destination or KQL database destination in the main editor canvas.